synthels/daphne-x86_64/README.md

 #### Testing x64 images in Virtualbox

 First, make sure the "Enable EFI (special OSes only)" checkbox under system is checked.
 Then, once you point the VM to the ISO image, start the VM.
-When in the UEFI shell, type this sequence of commands
+When in the UEFI shell, type this sequence of commands.

 ```bash
 $ fs1: